 At the risk of overstating the obvious, a big subwoofer box just isn't going to work in this car.
 Nor will anything other than the most compact powered subwoofer.
 It's not like you're that far away from any of the speakers, so look for rear speakers with solid bass performance and you might be fine.
-If you do need more bass, a powered subwoofer is your best bet, given the space limits and the small size of the cabin.
+If you do want more bass, a powered sub is your best bet.

 Other options for your Corvette